Russia sanctions bill hits yet another snag

 Everyone said the deal was done — except for Corker, who was silent over the weekend while he said he was out of town.

-On Monday, Corker returned to the Capitol and said the Senate would want to make small changes to the North Korean portion of the bill.
+A Democratic congressional aide said that Corker's office had signed off on the final package, but a Corker aide disputed that, saying that only the Russia portion was agreed to.

+Corker told reporters he spoke to McCarthy Wednesday morning about the dispute, and they had yet to decide on a path forward.
+He said he had been urging the House "at every step" not to add North Korea sanctions to the bill, but now that it's done, he saw three options: Pass the House bill, send it back to the House without North Korea, or make some changes to the North Korea portion.

-In particular, Corker wants to give Congress veto power over removing North Korean sanctions, known as congressional review, just as the legislation allows for Russia.
+Corker argued there were senators who want to make changes to the bill, and specifically he's mentioned giving Congress veto power over removing North Korean sanctions, known as congressional review, just as the legislation allows for Russia.

 "There aren't huge changes but there are some changes people would like to put in, like to add congressional review to it which is now does not have," he said Wednesday.

-Corker argued that removing the North Korean portion of the bill gave the legislation a chance to pass before Congress leaves for August recess, but that's not yet clear, especially if the House is forced on the measure for a second time.

-Senate Minority Leader Chuck Schumer said he wanted to vote on the House-passed bill before leaving for recess.
+Senate Democrats pressed Corker and Republican leaders not to let the bill slip past the congressional August recess.

-"This is not yet another delay generated by Republicans to prevent this bill from landing on the president's desk before we leave for the recess," Schumer said of Corker's North Korea comments.
+"This is not yet another delay generated by Republicans to prevent this bill from landing on the President's desk before we leave for the recess," Schumer said of Corker's North Korea comments.
 "We shouldn't delay this legislation any longer."

+Corker said that the delay had nothing to do with White House concerns.
+Republicans on both sides of the Capitol, he said, want the bill to get to the president's desk before Congress leaves town.

+"The White House doesn't like this bill, State doesn't like this bill.
+This bill is going to become law, OK," Corker said.
+"It's not going to turn into a cluster — we're going to solve it."